ethsana/sana-docs/docs/installation/connectivity.md

 178.128.196.191
 ```

-With Bee running, try to connect to your Bee's p2p port using the public IP adddress from another computer:
+With Ant running, try to connect to your Ant's p2p port using the public IP adddress from another computer:

 ```bash
 nc -zv 178.128.196.191 1634